elwiderman/shadystuffs/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.13.64 [2 March 2024] =
+* [New] Added Line in the Follow Icons widget and shortcode
+* [New] Added Mastodon in the Follow Icons widget and shortcode
+* [New] Added option to save and serve social avatar from the website instead of serving it from the social network
+* [Bugfix] Floating follow icons were not sticking to the bottom in the mobile screen
+* [Bugfix] Options to show Floating share bar at the WooCommerce product pages were not present in the Placement option in the Floating Interface section at the Social Sharing configuration page
+* [Improvement] Fixed an Stored XSS vulnerability in the Follow Icons widget
+* [Improvement] Improved Gettr social share and social follow icon
+* [Improvement] Improved Facebook social share and social follow icons
+* [Improvement] Improved Vkontakte icon in the Follow Icons shortcode and widget
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 19.0
+* [Improvement] Minor improvements

 = 7.13.63 [13 November 2023] =
 * [Improvement] Social Avatars of the Facebook login users that are already saved in the website will not be replaced with the blank profile picture